High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Code availability

 \section{Code availability}

-Exafmm is available at \href{https://github.com/exafmm/exafmm-t}{https://github.com/exafmm/exafmm-t}.
-Bempp-cl is available at \href{https://github.com/bempp/bempp-cl}{https://github.com/bempp/bempp-cl}.
+Exafmm is available at \href{https://github.com/exafmm/exafmm-t}{https://github.com/exafmm/exafmm-t} under the BSD 3 license.
+Bempp-cl is available at \href{https://github.com/bempp/bempp-cl}{https://github.com/bempp/bempp-cl} under the MIT license.
 The scripts for plotting and rerunning our experiments are available in the archival deposit of our paper’s GitHub repository: \href{http://doi.org/10.5281/zenodo.4568951}{doi:10.5281/zenodo.4568951}.